MSLNZ/msl-loadlib/docs/tutorials_dummy.rst

    object gets destroyed (as it did in the example script above).
-When using a subclass of :class:`~msl.loadlib.client64.Client64` in a script, the `__del__ <del_>`_ command gets called automatically when the instance is about to be destroyed and therefore you do not have to call the :meth:`~msl.loadlib.client64.Client64.shutdown_server` method to shutdown the server.
+When using a subclass of :class:`~msl.loadlib.client64.Client64` in a script, the `__del__ <del_>`_ command gets called automatically when the instance is about to be destroyed and therefore you do not have to call the :meth:`~msl.loadlib.client64.Client64.shutdown_server32` method to shutdown the server.
-   If the :class:`~msl.loadlib.client64.Client64` subclass does not get destroyed properly, for example if you are using an interactive console and then exit the console abruptly, then the server will still be running and therefore you must manually terminate the server processes (two ``server32-*`` processes are created when the server starts).
+   If the :class:`~msl.loadlib.client64.Client64` subclass does not get destroyed properly, for example if you are using an interactive console and then exit the console abruptly, then the server will still be running and therefore you must manually terminate the server processes.

 .. _del: https://docs.python.org/3/reference/datamodel.html#object.__del__